vic/spec/README.md

 [{:ok, 0}, {:ok, 1}, {:ok, 2}] = Enum.to_list(stream)
 ```

-### Define spec
+### Define Specs

 You can also define specs on a module, giving them a name
-and having a easy way to be combined.
+and having a easy way to be called and composed.

 ```elixir
 # Remember, POEM stands for Plain Old Elixir Module